OEKO-TEX Certification Guide

 Eco Passport by Oeko-Tex certification label

-ECO PASSPORT by OEKO-TEX® is a three-step independent testing and certification system for chemicals, colorants as well as auxiliaries used to manufacture textiles.
+ECO PASSPORT by OEKO-TEX® is a three-step independent testing and certification system for chemicals, colorants, and auxiliaries used to manufacture textiles.
 The three-step verification process analyses whether or not the chemical products and each individual ingredient meet certain requirements regarding sustainability, safety, and compliance with statutory regulations.

-The Oeko-Tex certification is one such independent certification for brands, retailers, and manufacturers from the textile and leather industry.
+The OEKO-TEX certification is one such independent certification for brands, retailers, and manufacturers in the textile and leather industry.
 Today it is the most widespread testing and certification system worldwide.

 This means a fabric that is organically certified is not tested for the dangerous chemicals used during the manufacturing process.